 Bennett summarizes that “the President touted his administration's economic record which includes rising wages, increased asset values, lower taxes and unemployment.
 As Republicans stood and applauded the success, Democrats sat uncomfortably.
 Advantage Trump.”

 “On immigration, the reception was muted all round.
 Republicans do not like DACA and were not happy talking about a pathway to citizenship for 1.8 million undocumented workers.
 Democrats were equally upset as President Trump announced the end of the visa lottery, ‘catch and release,’ and chain migration.”

 “The President spoke both warmly and critically of trade policy, citing the need for ‘fair and reciprocal’ trade and promising to renegotiate trade agreements that fail to meet his standards.”

 Bennett concludes thinking “the BBC put it well when they said ‘this speech had a softer touch.
 The language was smooth.
 The edge, however, was still as sharp.’”

 Douglas Bennett joined Southern Utah University in 2014 after a long and successful career in Washington D.C.
 He is familiar with the media and available for an interview.
 Simply visit his profile.

-Douglas Bennett Assistant Professor of Political Science / Provost Faculty Fellow
+Douglas Bennett Associate Professor of Political Science

 Dr. Bennett joined SUU after a successful career in D.C., specializing foreign commerce, trade, and product liability